Save time and effort by comparing income protection with iSelect’s trusted partner Lifebroker*

 Workers’ comp will only make payouts for a limited number of years, and may not cover much of your income.
 Plus, it only covers you for injuries sustained in the workplace – so if you hurt yourself outside work, or get seriously ill and can’t work, you’re not covered.
 Imagine if you suffered a serious injury playing sport and couldn’t work for a long time … could you and your family survive financially without some extra help?

-There are two key things to look out for when you’re shopping around for your Income Protection Insurance:
+Two of the key things to look out for when you’re shopping around for your Income Protection Insurance:

 In most cases, the premiums for your income protection insurance are tax deductible, which is a great win come tax-time.
 Please check with your accountant to clarify your specific circumstances.